Aotearoa Legalise Cannabis Party: Members' success outside of ALCP

 Two ALCP candidates went on to become Members of Parliament for the Green Party.
 Nándor Tánczos and Metiria Turei were both ALCP candidates in 1996; Tánczos became a Green MP in 1999 and Turei became a Green MP in 2002.
-Another ALCP candidate, Tim Shadbolt, has been elected mayor in three places; prior to running for ALCP in 1996 he was mayor of Waitemata from 1983 to 1989 and mayor of Invercargill from 1993 to 1995, and afterwards he became the mayor of Invercargill from 1998 until 2022.
+Another ALCP candidate, Tim Shadbolt, has been elected mayor in two places; prior to running for ALCP in 1996 he was mayor of Waitemata from 1983 to 1989 and mayor of Invercargill from 1993 to 1995, and afterwards he became the mayor of Invercargill from 1998 until 2022.

 Former president and deputy leader Abe Gray founded Whakamana Cannabis Museum, New Zealand's first and only cannabis museum, and has been a high-profile cannabis activist and protester for decades.
+Gray is now a member of The Opportunities Party (TOP).
+TOP's policy on legalising cannabis has been praised by the president of NORML New Zealand, Chris Fowlie.

 Electoral results

 General elections

-The ALCP has nominated candidates for electorate seats in each election.
+The ALCP has nominated candidates for electorate seats in each election since its foundation.
 No ALCP candidate has ever won a seat.

-The best general election result was in first election in 1996 where it won 1.66% of the party vote.
+Their best general election result was in the 1996 election, where it won 1.66% of the party vote.
 It won 1.10% of the party vote in 1999, but since then the ALCP has not received more than 1% of the party vote in any election.

 By-elections

-The ALCP has also contested all by-elections held since its founding.
+The ALCP has also contested many by-elections.
 Its most successful result was in the 2004 Te Tai Hauauru by-election.
 Only the Māori Party, the ALCP, and independents contested this by-election.
 The ALCP candidate, Dun Mihaka, finished second behind Māori Party leader Tariana Turia, receiving 197 votes (2.52%) to Turia's 7,256 (92.74%).